Angelo State Natural History Collections

 Use of the Collections

 All qualified visitors can study the specimens by making an appointment or by taking out a loan.
-Contact at firstname.lastname@example.org. for loan requests or the appropriate curator.
+Contact the Biology department at firstname.lastname@example.org for loan requests or the appropriate curator.
 To learn more about each collection, use the links provided.

 A researcher wanting to borrow any materials must make a loan request in writing to the appropriate curator.
 Loans are made for a period of six months with extensions possible by written request.
 Destructive sampling requests will be considered by the curators.